farooqalwi/pelican-web/content/pages/About.md

 ___

-### I am an undergraduate student in the university of Karachi, an enthusiastic, dynamic, focused and highly motivated individual have a tendency to teach in inimitable ways.
+### I am an undergraduate student in the university of Karachi, an enthusiastic, dynamic and focused individual have a tendency to work in inimitable ways.

 <br>